A Digital Nomad Guide to Freetown

 The types of visas available to expats are business, temporary worker, student, marriage, transit, tourist, multiple entry, and temporary residency.
-Expats that will stay in Sierra Leone for extended period must acquire a temporary residency visa.
-This can be done while they are in the country under tourist visa.
+Expats that will stay in Sierra Leone for an extended period must acquire a temporary residency visa.
+This can be done while they are in the country under a tourist visa.
 To apply for a temporary residency visa, you will need to provide the authorities with a company profile and an invitation letter from your Sierra Leone employer, a visa application form, proof of booking accommodation, and proof that you have travel insurance.
 You will also need to provide evidence that you have sufficient funds to cover your period in the country (such as a bank statement).

 To apply for any of these visas, visit the relevant embassy website where you should find clear instructions on how to apply.
 The Sierra Leone government has also set up an online site to process visas: www.visasierraleone.com/sierra-leone-temporary-residency-visa.